 - Clearly explain the action you want someone to take

 - Give a reason to take that action

 - Address any fears or concerns that would stop them from taking that action

 - Explain what will happen after they take that action

-Some of these elements will be very different depending on what the purpose of the lander is.
+Some of these elements will be very different depending on what the purpose of the landing page is.
 For example, if the action is a lower risk for the prospect (Download a free report compared to buying a $1000 product) then you don’t need to address as many fears.

 Alternatively, with an expensive service, you might need to address more concerns and clearly explain what happens after they take action.
 If they think they just need to click the button and everything is finished but they really have to reply to an email you send them, then you risk not achieving your final goal.

-Understanding these keys to a successful lander puts you in a great position to boost your sales with landing page optimization.
+Understanding these keys to a successful landing page puts you in a great position to boost your sales with landing page optimization.
 But there are some tactics that can help you even if you have got all the key ingredients.